Chainflow/solana-mission-control/docs/config-desc.md

    - *skip_rate_alerts*

       Configure **yes** if you wish to get alerts when validator skip rate exceeds network skip rate otherwise **no**.

-- **[telegram]**
-  - *tg_chat_id*

-    Telegram chat ID to receive Telegram alerts, required for Telegram alerting.

-  - *tg_bot_token*

-    Telegram bot token, required for Telegram alerting.
-The bot should be added to the chat and should have send message permission.

-- **[Email]**

-  - *email_address*

-    E-mail address to receive mail notifications, required for e-mail alerting.

-  - *sendgrid_token*

-     Sendgrid mail service api token, required for e-mail alerting.

-- **[regular_status_alerts]**
-   - *alert_timings*

-      Array of timestamps for alerting about the validator health, i.e. whether it's voting or jailed.
-You can get alerts based on the time which can be configured.

 - **[alerting_threholds]**